About The Parasolerie Heurtault

 His creations are respectful of the environment and based on biodegradable materials.
 Polyester is banned from his creations and restorations and Michel Heurtault tries to use as little as he can of synthetic and non-biodegradable products, and has banned the use of heavy metals so as to have the smallest impact on the environment.

-In 2013, Michel Heurtault received the title of Maître d’Art [Master Artist] by the Ministry of Culture, France’s highest honour for an artisan.
-It is the French equivalent of Unesco’s National Living Treasures.
+In 2013, Michel Heurtault received the title of Maître d’Art [Master Artist] by the Ministry of Culture, France’s highest honour for an artistic craftsman.
+It is the French version of Unesco’s National Living Treasures.